duiwelcpt28/music-player-android/README.md

 # music player for android

+Project developed to learn new development techniques, features and frameworks.

 # Planned features

 Features to be available for first 1.0 release.
 Not all may be finished on the first pre-release.